astrohart/MFR/MFR.GUI.Windows.Presenters.Interfaces/README.md

 ##### Summary

-If the user has changed the pathname of where the configuration file is to be stored, this method renames the existing configuration file to match.
+If the user has changed the pathname of where the config file is to be stored, this method renames the existing config file to match.

 ##### Parameters

 | Name | Type | Description |
 | ---- | ---- | ----------- |
 | newConfigFilePath | [System.String](http://msdn.microsoft.com/query/dev14.query?appId=Dev14IDEF1&l=EN-US&k=k:System.String 'System.String') | (Required.)
 A [String](http://msdn.microsoft.com/query/dev14.query?appId=Dev14IDEF1&l=EN-US&k=k:System.String 'System.String') that contains the new value of the
-fully-qualified pathname of the configuration file. |
+fully-qualified pathname of the config file. |

 <a name='M-MFR-GUI-Windows-Presenters-Interfaces-IMainWindowPresenter-SaveConfiguration'></a>
 ### SaveConfiguration() `method`